Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Propagation

-Propagation occurs when untrusted data is transferred to another **object**.
+Propagation occurs when untrusted data is transferred to another object.
 When propagation happens in a running program, that generates a **propagation event**.
 The **propagation rules** within the rules in use by your **engine** determine how propagation is modeled in Contrast.

 ---